FalkowskiKamil/MoviesCatalogue/readme.md

 ## Contribution

-Contributions to TMDB_flask are welcome!
+Contributions to Movies Catalogue are welcome!
 If you have any ideas or improvements, feel free to submit a pull request.